 This course is preferably taken concurrently with ED331 Instructional Alignment II and either a content methods course (for ML/HS authorization levels) or MA393 Math for Elementary Teachers III (for EC/EL authorization levels).
 Students will teach a unit of instruction in a public or private classroom at their chosen primary authorization level.
 Students will be observed by both the classroom teacher and a university supervisor.
-Prerequisite: Admittance to School of Education required or approval of director.
-Corequisite: ED331.
-(Spring) Course fee: \$75.
+Prerequisite: ED302, currently enrolled in ED322 and a methods course, junior standing, or consent of director.
+(Spring) Course fee: \$40